 "It was like, 'Oh wow, we can do this.'
 And so then the Guadalupe Center started hosting things like musical groups.
 They had musical groups that would practice there.
 They had folk dancing groups that they started.
 That became very popular," Mendoza says.

 By 1935, the Agnes Ward Amberg Club didn't have the resources for an expansion, so Gallagher herself purchased land and paid for construction of the building still in use on Avenida Cesar Chavez on the Westside.

 Researcher and former Guadalupe Centers board member Theresa Torres says that when Gallagher left Kansas City during World War II, the Catholic diocese took control of the center.

-After the war ended and with the birth of the Civil Rights movement, there was a new sense of empowerment among Kansas City's Mexican Americans, some of whom were veterans who had served alongside whites and blacks in the war.
+After the war ended and with the birth of the Civil Rights movement, there was a new sense of empowerment among Kansas City's Mexican Americans, some of whom were veterans who had served alongside white and Black soldiers in the war.

 "I think that you could say that it was this kind of growing awareness and consciousness of their own ability to be leaders that began to change the thinking of the youth and to say we all need to deserve to be treated equal," Torres says.

 By the 1970s, it was clear that the diocese's and community's visions of the Guadalupe Center's role in Kansas City no longer aligned.
 The Latino community didn't want charity, it wanted leadership and help from others who'd already met with some success in the city.